T.TAO

 Back to Blog

-This note mainly covers the use of struct and the similar union in C++, as well as their respective memory layout.
-These data structures are also called heterogeneous data structures.
+This note is mainly about the use of struct and the similar union in C++, as well as their actual memory footprint.
+This type of data structure is also called a Heterogeneous Data Structure.

 Struct